kawaitang/kawaitang/README.md

-- 👋 Hi, I’m @kawaitang
+- 👋 Hi, My name is Ka Wai Tang
 - 👀 I’m interested in Finance, Natural Language Processing, and Fairness in AI.
 - 🌱 I’m currently a Data Science student at Tilburg University
-- 💞️ I’m looking to collaborate on Natural Language Processing, Fairness and various Deep Learning topics.
+- 💞️ I’m looking to collaborate on Business Intelligence, Natural Language Processing, Algorithmic Fairness, Financial data
-- 📫 You could reach me via LinkedIN or by e-mail.
+- 📫 You could reach me via LinkedIN (linkedin.com/in/kw-tang) or by email bureau-claim0a [at] icloud.com

 <!---
 kawaitang/kawaitang is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.